 Back to Silas S. Brown's home page

-You could consult LEDBenchmark's list of LEDs and consider only lamps that came lower than the incandescent in their flicker measurements, but these lamps can be hard to find in the UK (LEDBenchmark mostly tests Australian shops).
-You'll want to check for an exact match on the rated wattage etc, because bulbs sold under the same name by the same manufacturer can have wildly different flicker performances across their wattages (and do not assume any given company's newer bulb will be better than its older counterpart---beware of "no but we have a newer version" sales: it might not be the same thing).
+- Peter Erwin's Der Lichtpeter test results may be useful in Europe, although less so in the UK because products for the UK's common B22 socket type are not included.
+There are some B22s on LEDBenchmark's list (consider only lamps that came lower than the incandescent in their flicker measurements) but these lamps can still be hard to find in UK shops (LEDBenchmark mostly tests Australian shops), and you'll want to check for an exact match on the rated wattage etc---bulbs sold under the same name by the same manufacturer can have wildly different flicker performances across their wattages (and do not assume any given company's newer bulb will be better than its older counterpart---beware of "no but we have a newer version" sales: it might not be the same thing).

 Due to concerns about UV leakage, CFLs should not be used at short distances (see task lighting).

 - UV reduces with greater distance, lower wattage, full-enclosure lampshades, or "globe" bulbs (which cover the tube), but these strategies also reduce the brightness.
 It's possible that "straight" CFLs leak less UV than "twisted" ones that stretch the phosphor more, but both types are susceptible.
 (If you have shades/fittings that block UV but are tight, you might want spirals for more brightness in limited space.)

 Additionally, all CFLs (like any phosphor-based device) gradually dim due to phosphor degradation:

 - If you're not sure how much your light has degraded, you could try using a light meter.